Free HOA Guide · No Email Required

 How much HOA insurance do we actually need?

 The amount of HOA insurance your association needs depends on three factors: your replacement cost valuation (not market value), your governing documents’ requirements, and your state’s statutory minimums.
 Start with your CC&Rs — they typically specify minimum coverage types and limits.
-Then get a replacement cost appraisal, which accounts for what it would cost to rebuild common areas and structures at current construction prices.
-Most associations are underinsured because they haven’t updated their valuations in 3–5 years, and construction costs have risen 30–40% in many markets since 2020.
+Then get a replacement cost appraisal that accounts for what it would cost to rebuild common areas and structures at current construction prices.
+Construction replacement costs have risen meaningfully across most markets since 2020.
+The question worth asking at every renewal: is your master property limit set against your current rebuild cost — or against an appraisal from before the cost curve moved?

 Does our master policy cover homeowner units?